 Looking for a boredom buster right about now that doesn’t involve snow or going outside???
 Well I’ve got the cutest lil food craft for you….and your kids…don’t forget about them!
-These Polar Bear Marshmallows are sure to cure even the meanest case of the “I’m Bored” blues.
+Polar Bear Marshmallows are sure to cure even the meanest case of the “I’m Bored” blues.
 And get this…they’re no bake too, so really all you have to do is supervise.
 WIN!!!
-Plus it also ends with your family enjoying a round of hot chocolate together.
+Plus the end result is your beautiful family enjoying a round of hot chocolate together.
 Awww!!!
 I’m getting all warm and fuzzy just thinking about it.
 I recently test drove this edible, hands on craft with my niece, Ellie and my nephew, Nathan.
 They were an absolute hit right from the start.
 Nathan was quick to put his own spin on it and created a few three eyed monster polar bears.
 While Ellie, lover of all things cute and adorable, stuck to the original design.
 Wherever your creativity may take you, one thing’s for sure, hot chocolate has never been SO sweet!!!
-I suggest making as many as you can and storing in a ziplock bag, so you can enjoy polar bears swimming in your mug all winter long.
+I suggest making as many as you can and storing in a ziplock bag, so you can enjoy polar bears swims all winter long.

 Here’s all you’ll need: jumbo size marshmallows, regular size marshmallows, mini marshmallows, white candy melts, M&Ms, and candy eyes (I grabbed these from Hobby Lobby, but you can find them at Michaels too, or just about any craft store).